Neural Dynamics of Brain Systems: Postdoctoral fellowship opportunity.

 The fellowship will be held at the McConnell Brain Imaging Centre, a leading research facility specializing in multi-modal human brain imaging, including 3 & 7-T MRI, PET, MEG, TMS and EEG.
 The BIC hosts about 150 staff members and students who specialize in human brain imaging and neuroscience.

 The McConnell Brain Imaging Centre is located at the Montreal Neurological Institute (MNI) and Hospital, on the downtown campus of McGill University, in the heart of Montreal – probably one of the coolest student cities worldwide.
 The MNI is recognized as a world leader in neuroimaging, neuroscience, and the study of neurological diseases.
 Overall, this is an exciting opportunity to advance systems neuroscience and to benefit from a thriving research and learning environment.

 Interested candidates need a solid background in brain imaging (preferably MEG) and good analytical and scientific coding skills (Matlab or Python).
 Experience in neurodegeneration, brain computational modeling and statistics are further assets.

 Qualifications: Team player; hard (analytical) and soft skills; minimum one journal article published as 1st author;

-Application: E-mail CV and a one-page research statement to sylvain.baillet [at] mcgill.ca (Dr. Baillet).
+Application: E-mail CV, contacts of 2 references and a one-page research statement to sylvain.baillet [at] mcgill.ca (Dr. Baillet).